Skip to main content

 Background

-The GCP consultation, which included focus groups of key stakeholders and two public workshops, showed that there was a desire to see traffic reduced while maintaining access for those who need it, including people with disabilities and taxis.
+The GCP consultation in 2022, which included focus groups of key stakeholders and two public workshops, showed that there was a desire to see traffic reduced while maintaining access for those who need it, including people with disabilities and taxis.
 There was also a wish to see the environment enhanced along Mill Road, including improving the public realm.

-After reviewing the consultation, the Highways & Transport Committee at its meeting on 12 July 2022 agreed to introduce a Traffic Regulation Order (TRO) to reinstate the modal filter on Mill Road.
-The Committee was clear the TRO should include new exemptions, allowing blue badge holders and taxis over the bridge.
+After reviewing the consultation, the Highways and Transport committee at its meeting on 12 July 2022 agreed to introduce a Traffic Regulation Order (TRO) to reinstate the modal filter on Mill Road.
+The committee was clear the TRO should include new exemptions, allowing blue badge holders and taxis over the bridge.

 Public realm scheme